EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 #lacadmin api import --file API_admin.zip
 ```
 ## Create
-The create command creates a new project with the given values.
+The create command creates a new API with the given values.
 Status is active by default, it can be specified
 as A(ctive) or I(nactive).
 The url_name (aka url fragement) is required.

 ```